 What matters eventually is not what we know, but how we implement our scientific knowledge.
 Louis Pasteur (1822-1896)

 At the Open Door Centre, all beneficiaries are provided with 24-hour medical services.
-The medical team consists of a pediatrician, a neurologist, a pediatric neurologist, a physiatrist, an orthopedic surgeon, a general practitioner, an otolaryngologist, a psychiatrist and a nurse.
+The medical team consists of a pediatrician, a neurologist, a pediatric neurologist, a physiatrist, an orthopedic surgeon, a general practitioner, an otolaryngologist, a psychiatrist, a gynecologist, a pediatric dentist, a dentist and a nurse.

 The Physiotherapy Department, fully staffed by experienced and specialized physiotherapists, serves all children, adolescents and adults at the Open Door Centre by providing individual and group physiotherapy and counseling.